Ariel-Laurella/reach-engine-training/workflows/IMT-123_v1/README.md

 ## Workflow: IngestDirectoryWithMetadata

 This is the main workflow submitted by the UI.
 Here the user must input directory, CSV metadata file (.csv) and Metadata mapping file (.json).
-Once all of this data has been entered, the system starts the ingest with the following actions:
+Once all of this data has been entered, the system starts the ingest following the steps indicated below:

-* It checks if directory is empty.
-* It copies csv and Json from S3 to temp local directory.
-* It converts csv sheet to a json variable called (Metadatafull).
-* Csv and json files are deleted.
-* For each file in the directory it does the following:
-* It verifies that it has recordOID and no other asset in RE has the same one.
-* It verifies that no other file with the same name is present in the Metadatafull.
-* All rows in Metadatafull that complies condition above are flag as "pending".
-* It starts the process to ingest for each pending file, through the subflows described below.
-* Once all pending files are ingested, the steps that continue build a string variable with all error occurred in order to notify the user at the end by email.

 ## Workflows (subflow): IngestAssetWithMetadata